carmon/rifles/README.md

 ### Folder Structure

-*./vanilla* is the folder for vanilla version of the game ("""historically accurate""") *./mods* is the folder for more videogamey modifications (unlocked mode after user beats the game for the first time)
+*./templates* is the folder for JSON assets templates (divided by category) *./vanilla* is the JSON assets folder for vanilla version of the game ("""historically accurate""") *./mods* is the JSON assets folder for more videogamey modifications (unlocked mode after user beats the game for the first time)

 ### File Structure